-With all the controversy about women filmmakers being marginalized locally and globally it is refreshing to see the work of women being highlighted (not only by the management choice for the opening) with red carpet treatment extended to gifted filmmakers Diane Obomsawim (film presentation of J’aime les filles) and Oscar winner Joan Gratz (a claypainting ace).
-Both will give a masterclass.
+With all the controversy about women filmmakers being marginalized locally and globally it is refreshing to see the work of women being highlighted (not only by the management choice for the opening) with red carpet treatment extended to gifted filmmakers Diane Obomsawim (film presentation of J’aime les Flles) and Oscar winner Joan Gratz (a claypainting ace).
+Both will give a Masterclass.

 Other highlights, mainly at Cinémathèque, beside the International competitions, feature a Stop-motion workshop (Saturday morning), A marathon (tonight 9PM) of 33 shorts in 55 minutes and a public open industry film-pitch (friday, 10AM, Centre PHI).